crate/tsperf/tsperf/write/README.md

 Default: 0.5

-The value of `INGEST_DELTA` defines the interval between timestamps of the generated values.
+The value of `TIMESTAMP_DELTA` defines the interval between timestamps of the generated values.

 #### SCHEMA